comp-journalism/UMD-J479V-J779V-Spring2017/README.md

 ####Assignments & Evaluation###
 All assignments and projects are due at the start of the class unless otherwise noted.
 Detailed instructions for each assignment and project will be provided as per the class schedule.
-- *479V Homeworks and Assignments (45%)*
+- *Homeworks and Assignments (45%)*
+  - 479V
     - Homeworks, 3% each and the best 4 of 5 homeworks will count towards the final grade for a total of 12%.
     - Assignments, 11% each
-- *779V Homeworks and Assignments (45%)*
+  - 779V
     - Homeworks, 2.5% each and the best 4 of 5 homeworks will count towards the final grade for a total of 10%.
     - Assignments, 11% each
     - Research Paper Presentation, 8%
 - *Final Project Proposal (10%)*
   - You will develop a final project that utilizes the knowledge you acquire throughout the semester to create a news bot.
 Your proposal will describe your concept, approach, and goals for the bot.
 - *Final Project (25%)*